Russian Archival Environment

 Despite significant progress in declassification of the Soviet era records, many important collections have been only partially declassified.
 Too often you come across non-declassified files from 1930s and even early 1920s, not to say of 1940s – early 1950s.
 Some records that there open in early 1990s, were later closed.

-RGASPI does not yet have an electronic catalog, hence the need to consult catalogs in the reading room.
+RGASPI does not yet have an online finding aid, hence the need to consult finding aids in the reading room.
 Although significant part of its Comintern collection was digitized in 1998-2003, some records, particularly personal files, may only be available in the reading room.

 On a lower level of the huge reading room, there is a microfilm room, and on the upper level – desks for reading non-microfilmed records, however, without any electric sockets, which are available in the microfilm room and at some of the desks with PC work stations.